-The required competency level for transition from the Intensive American Language Center (IALC) to undergraduate admission will remain at Level 5.
+The required competency level for the transition from the Intensive American Language Center (IALC) to undergraduate admission will remain at Level 5.
 We will continue to monitor international students’ progress and other ramifications associated with this change in admissions criteria.

 Please see the current International Student Application for up-to-date information.